andrewmolyuk/eslint-plugin-vue-modular/README.md

 This plugin provides rules to enforce modular architecture boundaries in Vue.js applications.

-If you have suggestions for new rules or improvements, please open an issue or write me directly to <andrew@molyuk.com>.
-I'm happy to discuss and probably add new rules that can make our Vue projects better!

 | Rule                                                                     | Description                                                                   |
 | ------------------------------------------------------------------------ | ----------------------------------------------------------------------------- |
 | [app-imports](./docs/rules/app-imports.md)                               | App folder can import from shared and features with specific exceptions       |